 In either case, an important factor is whether the intermediary acts solely, exclusively or non-exclusively for the supplier.
 Other legal issues to be aware of include the fact that a duty of good faith will be implied into a contract with an agent and, in relation to EU-based agents, a right, in most circumstances, for the agent to receive compensation on termination of the agency.

-Outsourcing, where there is a transfer of a business process or service to a supplier gives rise to a number of risks which need to be addressed in the outsourcing agreement.
+Outsourcing, where there is a transfer of a business process or service to a supplier gives rise to a number of risks that need to be addressed in the outsourcing agreement.

 In particular, it is likely that employees involved in delivering the service will transfer under TUPE.
 To ensure that the supplier delivers what is required, the agreement is also likely to include service level and other quality assurance provisions.
 It is important to consider what happens to any assets of the parties involved, including intellectual property rights, and what happens at the end of the agreement.